 In this paper, we introduced the evaluation platform for estimating reliability of FPGA designs.
 As our research focuses on testing EM applications, we presented the experimental design which is composed of the mechanical robot and its electronic controller situated in the FPGA.
 The robot controller contains a variety of components.
-During the experiments, random faults were artificially injected into these components and we were monitoring the impact of these faults on the behaviour of the robot in the simulation environment.
+During the experiments, random faults were artificially injected into these components and we were monitoring impact of these faults on the behaviour of the robot in the simulation environment.
 These experiments showed that some faults have an impact on the behaviour of the robot, and others do not have.
 According to this result we were able to identify the parts/components of the robot controller that need to be hardened by some fault-tolerance techniques.

 In addition, we have recognised from the experiments that some kind of automation is unavoidable in our future experiments, especially in the early phases of testing.
 The reason is that monitoring the behaviour of system in simulation is very time-demanding.
-Therefore, we have already prepared an innovative extension of our platform - interconnection of fault injection and functional verification environment.
+Therefore, we have already prepared an innovative extension of our platform - interconnection of fault injection and functional verification environment with advanced test generation.
+Using this approach we will be able to automatically verify an EM system during the fault injection.
+The automation is achieved by comparing the outputs of the verified system to the reference model that is in our case represented by the same design but without injected faults.